-Your Cowan Dynamics Inc. actuator has been designed to give you trouble free performance with a minimum of maintenance.
-Periodic inspection and replacement of seals, when required, is recommended in order ensure continuing product safety and reliability.
-Inspection and seal replacement intervals depend on your specific operating conditions.
+Your Cowan Dynamics Inc. rotary actuator has been designed to give you trouble free performance with a minimum of maintenance.
+Periodic inspection and maintenance, when required, is recommended in order to ensure continuing product safety and reliability.

 5.1 Proof test without automatic testing